andersonberg/blog/content/learning-how-to-learn.md

 ## General tips

-Try to remember what you just learn from a book.
+If you are reading a book, try to REMEMBER what you just learn.
 Not just read and highlight the important parts of a chapter.
 Explain yourself or a friend what you read and learn.

 Make a test to improve your knowledge.
 It's good to remember and review some points.

+Learn how to use metaphors and analogies to give more meaning to what you learning.
+It's even better if you can involve more than one sense (e.g.: hearing and vision).

 Exercises can improve our memory and ability to learn.
 That are better than any drugs.

-Learn how to use metaphors and analogies to give more meaning to what you learning.
-It's even better if you can involve more than one sense (e.g.: hearing and vision).

 ## Learn by spaced repetition